neu-se/CS4530-Spring-2022/Assignments/HW4/hw4.md

 Please refer to the `usePlayersInTown` and `useCoveyAppState` hooks to find the relevant state that this component must display.
 Your component may not mutate the array returned by `usePlayersInTown`.

+Hint: If components are generated programatically in an array (e.g. a list of players), each component in that list must have [a unique `key`](https://reactjs.org/docs/lists-and-keys.html) - the tests will check for this.

 Your grade for this part of the assignment will be computed based on the set of tests that you pass.
 The tests are broken up into tasks; you will receive marks for a task only if you pass all of that task's tests.
 Tests for later tasks may depend on behavior in earlier tasks - we do not suggest moving on to the next task until you fully satisfy the tests for the earlier tasks.

 * Task 1: Display the heading [5 points]